RapidOnGfuel/RBLX-Scripting/readme.md

- -Please report any issues or errors in issues in this format: (USE THE F9 IN GAME CONSOLE) Doing Error reports in such way will help me fix your issue EXECUTOR USED:
+ -Please report any issues or errors in issues in this format: (USE THE F9 IN GAME CONSOLE) Doing Error reports in such way will help me fix your issue

+ -EXECUTOR USED:

-   FULL ERROR:
+ -FULL ERROR:

-   PICTURE OF ERROR: (ss ur screen)
+ -PICTURE OF ERROR: (ss ur screen)

-   TIMESTAMP:
+ -TIMESTAMP:

 # AR2
 (Apocalypse Rising 2)